Miamisburg, Ohio: Architecture

 Due to the growth of the city in the 19th century, many of the older houses in the city are Victorian-style homes.
 They are concentrated in the neighborhood of "Old Miamisburg" (downtown and riverfront areas).
 Other architectural styles include Queen Anne, Italianate, and Second Empire-styled buildings.
 Much of Miami Township has residential housing of single-family homes, which were built during the expanded suburban development typical of the late 20th century, especially the 1970s through the 1990s.
 Newer houses have been built in the 21st century as some residents have sought higher-priced luxury homes, evidenced in new developments such as Pipestone, Crains Run, Heincke Woods, and Bear Creek.

 To encourage and recognize Miamisburg citizens for maintaining the aesthetic appearance (tidiness, landscaping) of their property, the City Beautification Commission selects a number of "City Beautiful Awards" each July, August, and September for both residential and commercial properties.
 Additionally, the City Beautification Commission also offers awards for high-quality architectural renovation projects and for a number of holiday decoration displays in December.

 Annual events

 Numerous community events are held during the year, such as live music and block parties.
-Every spring, 'Spring Break in the Burg' and the 'Spring Fling' festival is held downtown in Library Park.
+Every spring, 'Spring Fest in the Burg' is held downtown in Riverfront Park.
 On Halloween, 'Boo in the Burg' offers special shopping and food specials for patrons.
-An annual bicycle race known as 'Tour D'Burg' is also held every summer in the downtown area.